 Director/Executive Producer: Lulu Friesdat is an Emmy award-winning journalist and documentary filmmaker.
 Her work focuses on election integrity and participation in U.S. elections.
+She was one of the earliest reporters to show how vulnerable electronic voting equipment is – filming Alex Halderman successfully hacking an AccuVote-TS machine in 2007 – long before fears about election hacking became widespread.
+Her video of hackers cracking voting equipment at the DEF CON hacking convention received a million views.
 Her ongoing investigation into the congressional primary race between Debbie Wasserman Schultz and Tim Canova has been featured in Politico and the Christian Science Monitor.
 Her investigation into the discrepancies in Racine County Wisconsin during the 2016 presidential recount led to the decertification of the voting machines in use there.
-Recent articles include coverage of the Georgia 6th congressional district special election, the DEF CON voting machine hacking convention, and a ballot initiative to restore voting rights to ex-felons in Florida.
+Recent articles include coverage of the Georgia 6th congressional district special election, and a ballot initiative to restore voting rights to ex-felons in Florida.
 Her television news assignments include producing election coverage for MSNBC and editing with the CBS Evening News and Good Morning America.
-She was on the editing team of Gideon’s Army, an Emmy-nominated documentary that follows the personal stories of public defenders in the Deep South.
+She was on the editing team of Gideon’s Army, an Emmy-nominated HBO documentary that follows the personal stories of public defenders in the Deep South.
 Gideon's Army received the U.S. Documentary Editing Award at the Sundance Film Festival and the Ridenhour Prize, fostering the spirit of courage and truth.
 Holler Back: [not] Voting in an American Town received a Best Documentary award from the Sunscreen Film Festival.
 Lulu also shot and edited the film.
 Follow her on Twitter @LuluFriesdat.

 Consulting Producer: Maia Harris has produced and written numerous documentaries.
 Banished, directed by Marco Williams, premiered at Sundance Film Festival.
 It won the Spectrum Award at the Full Frame Film Festival - and the Grand Jury Prize at the Miami Film Festival (PBS).
 Other credits include The Life and Times of Frida Kahlo (PBS), Beyond Tara: The Extraordinary Life of Hattie McDaniel (AMC), Storyville: The Naked Dance (PBS), about New Orleans’ turn-of-the-century red-light district; Desire an exploration of teenage motherhood through video diaries, and Listening to Children: A Moral Journey with Robert Coles (PBS).
 She began her career as a researcher on the civil rights television history, Eyes on the Prize II.
 Harris co-founded the New Orleans Charter Middle School, and consulted for arts organizations in New Orleans developing educational programs.
 She is the recipient of a Lyndhurst Prize, a Louisiana Division of the Arts fellowship, two Emmy awards and two Emmy nominations.